GMC CESR & CEGPR Appeals, Reviews, Applications Representation

 CESR / CEGPR Case Law

-General Medical Council v Nakhla [2014] EWCA Civ 1522 – appeal allowed at Court of Appeal
+General Medical Council v Nakhla [2014] EWCA Civ 1522 – appeal allowed at Court of Appeal.
+The opinion of the court included the following:

 Sanctions for Alleged Falsified Evidence Submitted in CESR & CEGPR Applications